WilsonYangLiu/hello-world/HTSclient.md

 #### Configuration

-System paths to HTSclient's component software are specified in the [HTSclient.config](HTSclient.config) file, which should reside in the same directory as the HTSclient executable
+System paths to HTSclient's component software are specified in the [HTSclient.config](HTSclient.config) file, which should reside in the same directory as the HTSclient executable.

 #### Install core components